- Date signed:

-A Slovakia international goalkeeper, Martin Dúbravka joined Newcastle United from Czech side Sparta Prague in January 2018.
+A Slovakian international goalkeeper, Dúbravka initially joined Newcastle United on loan from Czech side Sparta Prague in January 2018.

-The 6’2” stopper made an instant impact at St. James’ Park, making a string of fine saves on his Premier League debut as the Magpies recorded a 1-0 victory over Manchester United.
+The tall stopper made an instant impact at St. James’ Park, making a string of fine saves on his Premier League debut as the Magpies recorded a 1-0 victory over Manchester United the following month.